AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-26/acsd-48417-sql-error-after-creating-a-schedule-change.md

 title: 'ACSD-48417: SQL error after creating a schedule change'
 description: Apply the ACSD-48417 patch to fix the Adobe Commerce issue where an SQL error appears after creating a schedule change for a product and saving another product.
 ---
-# ACSD-48417: SQL error on creating a schedule change for a product and saving another
+# ACSD-48417: SQL error after creating a schedule change

 The ACSD-48417 patch fixes the issue where an SQL error appears after creating a schedule change for a product and saving another product.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.26 is installed.
 The patch ID is ACSD-48417.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.